michelezanolin/pdf-extractor/README.md

 # Pdf-extraction
-I implemented a java  application (maven project) to extrapolate from a PDF text and images.
+I have implemented a java application (maven project) to extract images and text from pdf